 And hey, even if you are procrastinating or indecisive, it's OK.
 This is a judgement-free zone because I've been there.
-The good news is, you can get these last-minute gifts in-store or online just a few days before the holidays, perfect for stocking stuffers, hostess gifts, and beyond.
+The good news is, you can get these last-minute gifts in-store (or online with fast delivery!), making them perfect for hostess gifts, thank you gifts, or for any last-minute gifting opportunity.

 Grow your own greens kit

 One of the best ways to be more sustainable is to grow you own food, so these microgreen kits by B Corp-certified Back to the Roots are a great gift for kids and adults alike.
 It’s an activity and something you can enjoy later to add flavor to your food.
 Grab one at Target or Whole Foods Market on your next trip out.